 FootJoy started as a humble shoe company called Burt and Packard, which was eventually renamed as Field and Flint Company.
 But, it wasn’t until the 1920’s that the company first introduced its golf shoes lineup, called FootJoy.
 With the help of Walter Hagen, the FootJoy line became the official shoe brand for the American Ryder Cup Team, giving the company quite the exposure and endorsement.

 After years of operation and success, Field and Flint officially became FootJoy Inc., back in 1970.
-It then went on to making several deals, partnerships, investments, and etc., which subsequently placed the company among the big leagues.
+It then went on to make several deals, partnerships, investments, and etc., which subsequently placed the company among the big leagues.

 Adidas Golf Shoes

 When a world-renowned shoemaker company enters the field of golf, the end result is nothing short of astonishing.
-Equipped with years of experience and comprehensive knowledge on shoe creation, it didn’t take much effort for Adidas to transition into the golf shoes industry.
+Equipped with years of experience and comprehensive knowledge on shoe creation, it didn’t take much effort for Adidas to transition into the golf shoe industry.

 To further augment its status in the golf goods industry, Adidas started taking young and promising golfers under its wings.
 Professionals like Sergio Garcia, Natalie Gulbis, Justine Rose, and plenty more, helped Adidas rise in the field of golf.
 And with products like the Climaproof series and Tour 360 Adidas golf shoes lineup, the company quickly won over fans and golf enthusiasts alike.

 Another big move that Adidas made is partnering with the already-famous golf equipment company called TaylorMade.
 Although both companies now share the same family, the two still focuses on each of their area of expertise, but with some collaboration here and there.
-This separate yet mutual relationship is what allowed Adidas to continue making first-class golf shoes, while still staying relevant with their other golf gears.
+This separate yet mutual relationship is what allowed Adidas to continue making first-class golf shoes, while still staying relevant to their other golf gears.

 Puma Golf Shoes

 The moment Puma started as a company, it has always prioritized performance over fashion.
-Yet somehow, the company is still able to make both work.
+Yet somehow, the company is still able to make both works.
 This principle is what made Puma apparels look good and feel great.

 From its modest beginnings back in 1948, Puma now covers up to 120 countries in product distribution, employs thousands upon thousands of employees, and most importantly, keep fans coming back for more.
 And with collaborations with famous fashion labels the likes of Sergio Rossi and Alexander McQueen, to name a few, Puma gets to focus more in their product’s execution while still excelling in aesthetics.